ida/servile/README.md

 - A dynamic file server: Asking for 'example.org/about' will check for:

-1. A JS-file of same name: If it returns a function, and executing the function upon the request-object returns a jsonifyable object, or a string:
+1. A JS-file of same name: If it returns a function, and executing the function upon the request-object returns a jsonifyable object, or a string, or a jsonifyable string:
    Answer with content-type JSON or HTML.

 2. A JSON-file of same name: Answer with content-type JSON.